Skip to content

 Segmentation by treatment history

 Patients with incomplete treatment plans are the highest-value reactivation targets.
 A patient who was diagnosed for implants or crown work but never scheduled represents thousands in accepted but unscheduled production.
-Big difference.
 The AI references their specific treatment: "Hi [Name], we noticed your implant consultation from last year was never scheduled.
 We'd love to help you complete that treatment."
-This specificity converts 2-3x higher than generic messaging.
+This specificity consistently outperforms generic messaging.
 Pair treatment-based reactivation with your dental recall system so reactivated patients enter retention immediately.

 Related: Reactivation only holds if your retention system catches returning patients. → Dental Patient Retention: The Complete Guide